orchetect/swift-state-machines/README.md

 The type may be specialized to contain started resources that are created and prepared during the transition to the **started** state, and torn down during the transition to the **stopped** state.

-The lifecycle of the inner resources is managed by the state machine, and overlapping (concurrent) are serialized, while subsequent repeat calls to attempt to transition to the same start (ie: two back-to-back calls to `start()`) are prevented to retain the integrity of the state machine and its held resources.
+The lifecycle of the inner resources is managed by the state machine, and overlapping (concurrent) are serialized, while subsequent repeat calls to attempt to transition to the same start (ie: two back-to-back or concurrent calls to `start()`) are prevented to retain the integrity of the state machine and its held resources.

 ```swift
 public class MyService {